-Unfortunately we just don’t have capacity to keep track of and contact individuals as new dogs come in.
-Currently we are getting around 30 applications each week.
+Unfortunately, we just don’t have the capacity to keep track of and contact individuals as new dogs come in.
+Currently, we are getting around 30 applications each week.
 We ask that you keep an eye on our sites and contact us if a suitable dog arrives.

 “How do I get on to your waiting list?”

-2020 has seen unprecedented demand for dogs and therefore for home checks.
-In Spring we had to close our waiting list as we were overwhelmed and couldn’t manage the number of requests.
+The last year or so has seen unprecedented demand for dogs and therefore for home checks.
+In Spring 2020 we had to close our waiting list as we were overwhelmed and couldn’t manage the number of requests.
 We appreciate it’s frustrating, but we have to keep it manageable for us.
 As we advertise each new dog we will specify if we are able to take new applications for that dog.
 Please take time to check if a post says we are only inviting applications from people already home checked before you message us.
 It will differ for each dog.

 “What is your catchment area and why don’t you adopt outside of that area?”